ClarenceXu/CarND-Behavioral-Cloning-P3/writeup_report.md

 Although the overfitting situation improves after adding dropout, the autonomous test run with the trained model performs worse.
 Thus, I decided to not add any dropout after all kinds of experiments.

 I also tried with different batch size, e.g. 32, 64, 96, 128.
-And it turns out that with 128 it can get lowest error.
+And it turns out that the model performs the best with with batch size 128.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were 2 places with sharp curve where the vehicle might fell off the track.
-Io improve the driving behavior in these cases, I recorded more data sets on sharp curves. (named more_data.zip)
+To improve the driving behavior in these cases, I recorded more data sets on sharp curves. (named more_data.zip)

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.